 President of the Scientific Council and Director of Research at EDC Paris Business School.

 Bruno Van Pottelsberghe De La Potterie

 Professor at IAE Lyon (Jean Moulin University), President of BSI

 Rector, Professor at Université Paris II, Panthéon-Assas

-Professor at EDC Paris Business School, Director of OCRE
+Professor at EDC Paris Business School, Director of the OCRE Research Laboratory

 Professor at Laval University, Quebec, Canada

-OCRE (Entrepreneurial Observatory and Research Centre) headed by professor Zied Ftiti is EDC Paris Business School’s research centre, and it regroups all of its research professors.
+The OCRE Research Laboratory headed by professor Zied Ftiti is EDC Paris Business School’s research centre, and it regroups all of its research professors.
 It is the platform for implementing the school's research policy.

-OCRE professors meet regularly in sessions jointly chaired by Jean-Pierre Helfer, Director of Research, and Zied Ftiti (Director of OCRE) to:
+Professors meet regularly in sessions jointly chaired by Jean-Pierre Helfer, Director of Research, and Zied Ftiti (Director of the OCRE Research Laboratory) to:

 - discuss their fields of research and methods used;